 A major focus of the second year is to create a ‘major work’.
 This is an independent research project that allows students to explore a specialist skill.
 Past examples have included camera-quality scale model miniatures, ‘hero’ prop swords, and an eco-friendly football table.

-2022 SET & PROPS APPLICATIONS WILL OPEN 21 MAY 2021 AND WILL CLOSE 1 OCTOBER 2021.
+2022 SET & PROPS APPLICATIONS ARE NOW OPEN AND WILL CLOSE 1 OCTOBER 2021.
 Entry to Toi Whakaari Set & Props has several easy steps.
 First, make an online application.
 You'll also need to submit a portfolio of up to 10-15 images of your own work.
 We'll also ask you some questions about your ambitions for studying with Toi Whakaari – we want to hear about your goals and aspirations (see below).
 We also need two references from suitable referees who can tell us more about why you’re a good match the course.
 We like to treat the application process as a dialogue and are happy to talk and advise you through the process.
 Starting the process early gives you time to develop your submission.
 The next stage, is a face-to-face interview during our two-day Applicants’ Weekend.
 If you live outside NZ/Australia we’ll interview you by video call.